 You may have a treadmill at home or you have one you use at a gym.
 You think you’ve got everything ready and you’re about to jump aboard and run.
 However, stop right there.
 There are some important things you need for a treadmill run that you wouldn’t necessarily need for an outside run.
 So we provide this list to help you survive your treadmill experience.

-- Fan - Some treadmills have a fan within the console.
-These aren't usually very powerful but any cool air is appreciated.
+Some treadmills have a fan within the console.
+These aren’t usually very powerful but any cool air is appreciated.
 In a gym maybe one of the treadmills is under the air conditioning.
 If so then grab it straight away.
 At home you might have a fan you can use, if not, buy one.
 A lovely breeze as you run is really nice as you work up a sweat.

-- Running Plan - Some of you know exactly what runs you will be doing.
+Some of you know exactly what runs you will be doing.
 It could be your tempo day and you know the speeds off by heart.
 If not then have a plan of what you want to do.
 What are you trying to get out of your treadmill run.
-If you're a beginner then our couch to 5k plan might be a good one to follow.
+If you’re a beginner then our couch to 5k treadmill plan might be a good one to follow.
 You could use one of the treadmills workout programs.
 Just have a plan in place.